 - Purchase Daily & Annual Lock or Lake Access Permits Online

-- Tenney Lock Information
+- Tenney Lock Information for Boaters

 - Dane County Locks & Dams Google Map

-- Lake Access Permit Brochure (PDF)- Lake Access Sites and locations that sell Lake Access Permits
+- Lake Access Permit Brochure (PDF) - Lake Access Sites and locations that sell Lake Access Permits

 Please note: Dane County Parks owns and operates a lake access site on Upper Mud Lake, 4020 Terminal Drive, McFarland, 53558.
 The lake access site is open year-round but was developed primarily to provide ice fishing access.
 A lake access permit is required but is only enforced during winter months.
 The site provides walk-in access to the lake and adjacent public lands; ATVs and other motorized vehicles for access to the lake/ice or public land are prohibited year-round.
 Portable toilets and waste collection are provided during winter months only.

 Please note: Madison Parks Division will be reconstructing the Olin Turville Park boat launch.
 The launch and parking lot will be closed approximately March 15 - May 4, 2018 (open on May 5th).
 Construction will consist of removal and replacement of the concrete ramps and site grading.